xuehebinglan/learning-demos/webpack/webpack-demo1/readme.md

             filename: 'new.html',
             template: 'index.html',
             inject: 'head',
-            title: 'this is the plugin's title',
+            title: 'this is the plugin's title'
         })
     ]
 ```